Brand development that increases sales velocity, guaranteed.

 Production Costs

 Production costs can vary depending on whether a company produces a single or multiple SKUs.
-Multiple SKUs can increase production costs due to rebranding multiple products or services with unique prices.
-Single SKU production may be cheaper since resources are concentrated on one product or service.
+Multiple SKUs can increase production costs due to rebranding multiple products or services with unique prices, but single SKU production may be cheaper since resources are concentrated on one product or service.

 Producing new signage, uniforms, and packaging is a typical expense for creating single or multiple products.
 These costs can be higher if the business requires new materials.
 Likewise, reproducing marketing materials like brochures, business cards, and other promotional items can also incur high costs.